 Hedgehogs require a mixture of protein, fat, carbohydrates, fiber, water, and more.
 Protein in the food you choose should be over 20 percent, fat should be between five and 15 percent, and a good amount of fiber.
 Dr. Graffam, who did a lot of research on hedgehog nutritional requirements at the Bronx Zoo in the 1990s, states that if canned cat food is fed to your hedgehog, you should supplement it with more fiber (Benefiber, baby oatmeal, etc.) and that hedgehogs need hard foods to crunch on to maintain their tiny teeth.
 A variety of protein sources is best, but insects and poultry are easiest for hedgehogs to digest.

 Feed your hedgehog a quality, dry, hedgehog food with at least 20 percent protein and a fiber content with double digits as the staple food.
 You should also make sure the food has L-carnitine listed as an ingredient for heart health, or supplement the diet with a small amount (ask your exotics vet how much, but usually a hedgehog needs about 50 mg a day for treatment of cardiomyopathy).
-Many zoos, universities, parks, and museums feed Exotic Nutrition's Hedgehog Complete Food.
+Many zoos, universities, parks, and museums feed Exotic Nutrition's Hedgehog Complete Food or Mazuri Hedgehog Diet.
 In addition to this food, you should offer live insects, cooked chicken, vegetables, and fruits.
 A very small amount of canned cat food can be offered as a treat.
 Stay away from seeds, raisins, and dried fruits and vegetables (they get stuck in their mouths).

 If you are unable to order your hedgehog's food online and your local pet store doesn't carry a quality hedgehog kibble, then the next best thing is to feed a holistic or high-quality chicken cat food with a small kibble.
 Just remember that this is not the ideal food since there is no blood meal or chitin in it like hedgehog food contains.